The mission of Student Life is to enhance the personal

 - Pre-Partying: Consuming alcohol prior to any student organization social event or activity is prohibited.
 This includes the residence halls, apartments, fraternity houses and off-campus venues.

 - Risk Management Training: In order to be eligible to host a social event with alcohol, each organization’s appropriate officers (i.e. president, social chairman, risk manager) must attend a risk management workshop provided by the Division of Student Life.
 These workshops will be provided each semester to accommodate the election of new officers and ensure communication of current information and university policy.
 All new members of fraternities and sororities are required to attend a risk management workshop prior to the initiation date of the respective student organization.
-Requests for individual student organization workshops should be made to the Alcohol and Drug Education Coordinator (office located in the Student Life Suite, Trone Student Center).
+Requests for individual student organization workshops should be made to the Assistant Dean of Students / Alcohol and Drug Education Coordinator (office located in the Student Life Suite, Trone Student Center).

 - Security: Security must be hired for all BYOB events with 50 or more attendees.
 The only exception is a closed event where only members of the organization are in attendance.
 The security company must be SLED certified and approved by the Office of Student Activities.
 At TPV events, organizations can hire off-duty police officers to serve in this capacity.